kurtbruns/svg-tutorial/content/_index.md

 </svg>
 ```

-There are many more advanced elements that are note shown here.
+There are many more advanced elements that are not shown here.
 See the full list of SVG Elements [documented on MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Element).

 ## Web Usage